 How to grow larger fruit in your backyard

 Smaller fruit is usually what many beginner fruit tree growers get.
-Most do not have the information they need to help the fruit grow larger.
-It is the way nature intended, but it is possible to attain larger fruits without any genetic altering or added chemicals.
+Most novice folks do not have the information they need to help their fruit grow larger.
+But It is the way nature intended, it is possible to get larger fruits without any genetic altering or added harsh chemicals.
 There are two ways to get larger fruit and this is through good pruning techniques and the proper care of your fruit tree.

 In the early stages of a fruit tree’s growth, professional fruit tree growers do something called “fruit thinning”.
-The theory behind this process is that with less fruit to pay attention to, the tree will be able to more efficiently send growth cells to the leftover fruits.
+The reason behind this process is that with less fruit to pay attention to, the tree will be able to more efficiently send growth cells to the leftover fruits.

-Typically when you have hundreds of little fruits on one tree, competing for the available space and nutrients necessary for growth, you will most likely end up with small fruit.
+When you have hundreds of little fruits on one tree, they will be competing for the available space and nutrients necessary for growth, you will most likely end up with smaller fruit.
 Too inexperienced, gardeners this happens all the time.
-The solution is really simple you pluck a third of the fruit early on in the process.
-You should notice larger fruits at harvest time.
+The fix is really simple you pluck about a third of the fruit early on in the growing process.
+You will get larger fruit at harvest time.

 On almost any fruit tree, the success of each individual fruit depends on the spacing.
-Normally, there should not be any fruits within four to six inches of each other.
+Typically, there should not be any fruits within four to six inches of each other.
 During the fruit thinning process, this is the distance you should generally aim to optimize the amount of nutrition that each fruit gets.
 Any closer and you’ll find they are crowding each other out.
 This is the first mistake that a new fruit tree grower does.
 They say “WOW” this is great, but having tons of fruit starting to grow is not really a good thing!